peachpiecompiler/peachpie-docs/docs/scenarios/beginner/full-net-framework.md

 Ensure the `/bin` folder of your ASP.NET application contains all the necessary assemblies including `MyWebsite.dll`, `Peachpie.RequestHandler.dll` and other Peachpie runtime assemblies.

-### Option 2.
-Programically
+### Option 2: Programatically

-In order to handle requests to compiled `*.php` pages, make use of `RequestHandler` API.
-Obtain the instance of `System.Web.HttpContext` and pass it to `RequestHandler.ProcessRequest(HttpContext)` method.
+In order to handle requests to compiled `*.php` pages, make use of the `RequestHandler` API.
+Obtain the instance of `System.Web.HttpContext` and pass it to the `RequestHandler.ProcessRequest(HttpContext)` method.

 ```c#
 using Peachpie.RequestHandler;
 new RequestHandler().ProcessRequest( httpContext );
 ```

-The code above lazily loads PHP library assemblies (e.g. `MyWebsite.dll`) and lookups for compiled script corresponding to given `httpContext`.
+The code above lazily loads PHP library assemblies (e.g. `MyWebsite.dll`) and looks up the compiled script corresponding to a given `httpContext`.
 If it is found, it gets included and processed.

 ## Related links